tobixen/achievo-register/README.md

 This is primary made for employees of Redpill-Linpro.
-This may be useful for others using achievo as well, though it may need some tweaking.
+This may be useful for others using achievo as well, I'd be happy to know if the script works out of the box or not for other achievo instances.

 For support and ideas, contact tobias@redpill-linpro.com, or /msg tobias at irc.redpill-linpro.com